 They understood how this information could help them develop a specific refurbishment plan based on only what needs to be repaired.
 That’s very valuable.”

-Based on the helpful information, the council is planning to develop a ‘digital twin’ of the stadium, which will require a precise as built 3D model.
-Having proven the precision, speed and cost value of laser scanning, Simetría is waiting to ‘suit up’ for the survey.
+Based on the helpful information, the council plans to develop a ‘digital twin’ of the stadium, which will require a precise as-built 3D model.
+Having proven the precision, speed and cost value of laser scanning, Simetría is waiting to ‘suit up for the survey.